-Is the National Diploma/Certificate in Payroll Administration Services accredited.
+Is the National Diploma/Certificate in Payroll Administration Services Registered?

 Payroll is a dynamic profession.
-Statutory changes are constant, and payroll practitioners also need to be current with the ever evolving Human Resource environment.
+Statutory changes are continuous.
+It is important that payroll practitioners remain up to date with all the changes taking place in the current with the ever-evolving Human Resource and Payroll environment.

 Time and Attendance

 Why are some facial readers cheaper than fingerprint readers?

 Most of the finger print readers are IP65 rated (i.e. dust and weather-proof), which makes a difference to the price.
 Functionality of the reader also has an impact, and currently entry level facial readers are cheaper than full function fingerprint readers.